 As a key owner of land in the town centre, Wealden District Council through Hailsham Aspires is putting together proposals for the future of Hailsham Town Centre.
 This will deliver a vibrant mix of uses in line with the Vision for Hailsham identified in the Hailsham Neighbourhood Plan and offer Hailsham a bright future as the key growth town in East Sussex.

-Following on from the consultation undertaken to date on the local community’s priorities for the town centre, three masterplan options have been created, all of which include:
+Following on from all engagement and consultation undertaken to date on the local community’s priorities for the town centre, the masterplan will include:

 - New energy efficient homes